 Hatchlings are just 2 inches (50 mm) in length.
-Track marks are 100-130 cm wide, are deep, with symmetrical diagonal marks made by forelimbs and tail drags are a solid or broken line.
+Track marks are 100-130 cm wide, deep, with symmetrical diagonal marks made by forelimbs, and tail drags are a solid or broken line.

 Sexual maturity in green turtles is reached anytime between 20 and 50 years of age.
 Females return to their natal beaches once every 2-4 years.
 Eggs measure about 4.5 cm in diameter.

 Until very recently, it was held that adult green turtles are unique among sea turtles as they are herbivorous, feeding primarily on sea grasses and algae.
 This diet was thought to have given them greenish coloured fat.
 Recent reports, however, suggest that during the mysterious “missing years” (from the time hatchlings leave their nesting beaches to when adults return to lay eggs), they have been seen to feed on small crustaceans and jellyfish.
 But as they move towards the shores there is a dramatic change in their diet and they feed only on sea grasses and algae.